tudor-malene/Easygrid/README.md

 All grids will be defined in controllers - which must be annotated with @Easygrid.

-In each annotated controller you need to define a static closure called "grids" where you define the grids which will be made available by this controller (an AST transformation adds custom grid methods to the controller for each defined grid ).
+In each annotated controller you need to define a static closure called "grids" where you define the grids which will be made available by this controller (using the dynamic controllers plugin, at startup, custom grid methods will be added to the controller for each defined grid ).

 The plugin provides a custom Builder for making the configuration more straight forward.